Factsheet 06: Repairs and maintenance

 You can apply for an order that the landlord compensate you for ‘economic loss’.
 For example:

-You must be able to show that your loss was caused by the landlord’s failure to repair.
+You must be able to show that your loss was caused by the landlord’s failure to do the repairs.

-The tribunal will often only consider this order when the landlord has not complied with a previous repairs order.
-You may include it in your application, in case you have to return to the Tribunal later.
+The Tribunal will usually only consider this order when the landlord has not complied with a previous repairs order.
+You can include it in your application, in case you have to return to the Tribunal later.

 For example: The landlord fails to repair a broken-down hot-water system.
 Apply for an order that the rent was excessive for the time you were without hot water.